lynnswap/TabBarMenu/README.md

 2. Enter the repository URL
 3. Add the `TabBarMenu` product to your target

+## Demo app

+Open `Examples/TabBarDemo/TabBarDemo.xcodeproj` and run the `TabBarDemo` scheme on iOS 18+.
+The demo app depends on the `TabBarMenuDemoSupport` product (separate from the main library).
+To switch modes, edit `TabBarMenuPreviewScreen(mode: ...)` in `Examples/TabBarDemo/TabBarDemo/TabBarDemo.swift`.

 ## Usage

 Conform to `TabBarMenuDelegate` and set `menuDelegate` on your tab bar controller.